learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ```

-**Plot the confidence intervals along with sample means and population mean**
+**Plot the confidence intervals along with the sample means and population mean**

 ```python